• Skip to main content

 Bake cookies in a 350 degree oven for 12-13 minutes.
 They will look soft but will firm on the cookie sheet as they cool.
 Allow them to cool on the sheet for 1-2 minutes and then use a spatula to transfer to a wire cooling rack.

-After the cookies are completely cool you can make a simple glaze by mixing a cup of powdered sugar and 2 tablespoons of lemon juice in a small bowl.
+After the cookies are completely cool you can make a simple glaze by mixing a ¾ of a cup of powdered sugar with a tablespoon of lemon juice in a small bowl.
 Use a spoon to drizzle the lemon icing over the top of the cookies.
 Allow the sugar glaze to harden before storing.

 How to Store